getappmap/appmap-js/docs/integrations/docker.md

 - `sample_rails_docker`: The name of the Docker image to use for the container.
 - `bundle exec rails server -b 0.0.0.0`: The command executed within the container to start the application.

-After recording your AppMaps, you'll now see them in the VS Code or JetBrains extension.
+After recording your AppMap Data, you'll now see them in the VS Code or JetBrains extension.
 The maps will also be visible in your local directory in the `tmp/appmap` folder.

 <img class="video-screenshot" src="/assets/img/docs/guides/docker-appmaps.webp"/>